pocato3rd/dndSpellBook/README.md

 View markdown with: [markdownlivepreview.com](https://markdownlivepreview.com/)

 This tool will produce `.docx` files for each given DND 5E spell.
-The data will be pulled from the provided `--input_file` (most likely `./spell_list_inputs.csv`) which was produced by scraping spells from ["https://dnd5e.wikidot.com"]("https://dnd5e.wikidot.com")
+The data will be pulled from the provided `--input_file` (most likely `./spell_list_inputs.csv`) which was produced by scraping spells from [https://dnd5e.wikidot.com](https://dnd5e.wikidot.com).

 The output cards will be saved by spell level in `--output_dir`, defaulting to `./output/cards`.

+It is strongly recommended that Microsoft Word is used to open the `.docx` files for proper formatting (and printing).
+Exporting to `.png` is in work ([Issue #2](https://github.com/pocato3rd/dndSpellBook/issues/2) in this repository)

 ## Environment